syangrea/FightRPS/README.md

 # FightBrosLite

 ## Background and Overview
 FightBros Lite is a 3D Rock, Papers, Scissors game built with three.js.
-Each player starts with three lives.
+The twist is that spacing and timing matters.Each player starts with three lives.
 Each time they lose in rock, papers, scissors, they lose a life.
-The twist is that spacing and timing matters.
 You can move right and left and your move (rock, papers, scissors) only hits a certain distance in front of you.
 Each player only has three chances to make a move, but resets after either player gets hit, like a round in a regular game of rock papers scissors.

 ## Functionality and MVPs.
 * Character selection - At least 2 characters to choose from.